DevRaahul/Frontend-Interview-Questions/README.md

 15. Debouncing and Throttling
 16. addEventListener & removeEventListener
 17. Caching Technique
-18. Promise (Promise.all, Promise.race) difference between them and what happens if any of them fails
+18. Promise (Promise.all, Promise.race): difference between them and what happens if any of them fails

 React JS